ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ```

 #### Validity Verification

 Prior to their consumption, assertions MUST undergo a thorough validation process to ascertain their current validity.
 This process includes several critical checks:
 - Determining whether an assertion has been superseded by a more recent one,
 - Verifying if the assertion has been formally revoked, and
 - Confirming that the assertion is within its designated validity period and has not expired.

 ### Trust Assertions Consumption

 After the verification process, the consumer can utilize the trust graph for generating insights relevant to their specific use-case.

 #### Processing

 The consumption of the trust graph typically involves recursive calculations across the graph, following specific rules, to derive peers insights such as reputation scores.
 This process can utilize various existing or newly developed algorithms tailored to the unique requirements of the use-case.
-This standard remains inopiniated regarding this processing.
+This specification remains unopiniated regarding this processing.

-However, the standard does offer some guidelines to ensure integrity and transparency in the processing of the trust graph:
+However, we do offer some guidelines to ensure integrity and transparency in the processing of the trust graph:
 - Calculations made using the established trust graph SHOULD be fully provable, necessitating the disclosure of all consumed data and the computation algorithm used.
 This level of transparency guarantees that trust-based calculations are both replicable and verifiable, allowing any interested party to understand or question the outcomes,
-- Trust assertions COULD be disregarded or given less weight given any rules (for example a minimum activity, the ownership of an asset, or if entries are not recognized)
+- Trust assertions COULD be disregarded or given less weight according to clear rules (for example, a minimum of activity per asserter, the ownership of an asset, or if assertions contain offtopic or unparseable information)

 #### Reputation Score

-In addition to detailing the structure of incoming assertions, this proposal also outlines the generation of outgoing assertions, which correspond to the issuance of peer trust scores calculated leveraging the trust graph.
+In addition to detailing the structure of incoming assertions, this specification also outlines the generation of outgoing assertions, which correspond to the issuance of peer trust scores calculated leveraging the trust graph.

 - `trustScoreScope`: This defines the used trust perimeter(s) to calculate the trust score;
 - `value`: Calculated score;
-- `result`: Interpretation of the score up to the trust computer; It MUST remain within the following range: [-1,1].
+- `result`: Interpretation calculated by the trust computer; It MUST remain within the following range: [-1,1].
 This could be translated as follows: 'Highly distrusted' (-1), 'Distrusted' (-0.5), 'Neutral' (0), 'Trusted' (0.5), 'Higly Trusted' (1);
 - `trustScoreType`: Algorithm used to process the trust score;

-This structure can be enriched according to the trust score kind.
+This structure can be enriched according to the category or context of the trust score.

-**Peer Trust Score**
+##### Peer Trust Score

 ```json
 "@context": ["https://www.w3.org/2018/credentials/v1"],
 "type": ["VerifiableCredential", "PeerTrustScorCredential"],